 - Understanding the intricacies of feeding adaptations helps in developing strategies to protect vulnerable shark populations.

-IX.
 Challenges in Studying Shark Tongues

 1. Elusiveness and Anatomy: